boobooHQ/private_templates/README.md

 # private_templates
-Private Nuclei Templates

  All templates are edited from the original .
  These templates include various bypasses I encountered during my bb hunting.

  Respect to the original authors !
  I only edited them to include forbidden bypasses and other few tweaks !!